kutzilla/docker-hetzner-ddns/README.md

 This Docker image will allow you to use the [Hetzner DNS Service](https://www.hetzner.com/dns-console) as a Dynamic DNS Provider ([DDNS](https://en.wikipedia.org/wiki/Dynamic_DNS)).

+## How does it work?

+The Go script inside this Docker Image periodically checks the DNS record with the Hetzner DNS API.
+It also checks the current public IP of the network, the container is running on.
+If the DNS record does not match the current public IP, it will update the record.
+Therefore your DNS records updates dynamically to the public IP.

 ## Usage